sam20fonsa1098/neuralSymbolicIaFinalWork/README.md

 # NeuralSymbolic-Demo

-* run `NeuralSymbolic_Demo.ipynb` on google colab or localy with jupyter notebook
+* run `NeuralSymbolic.ipynb` on google colab or localy with jupyter notebook

 ## Michalski’s train problem